Other

 many people have and will address them.

-name on a piece of paper that says they will uphold the 28
+their name on a piece of paper that says they will uphold the 28

 Fundamental Beliefs of the Seventh-day Adventist Church (with